• Skip to primary navigation

 Remove from heat (but leave the burner on) and stir in coconut oil.
 The mixture will bubble up and spit a little bit.
 The oil will not completely combine at this point, just stir until everything is smooth.

 Add coconut cream.
 Stir vigorously and return to heat.
 Continue stirring gently while heating until all the lumps are smooth and dissolved again.
-Stop stirring and continue heating until a candy or instant read thermometer reaches 250-255° F
+Stop stirring and continue heating until a candy or instant read thermometer reaches 250-255 °F.

 Remove from heat and wait for bubbling to settle.
 Once it has stopped bubbling, add vanilla and salt, stirring until combined.
 Pour into a glass container and set aside to cool completely.

-making caramel in a sauce pan
+Making caramel with ingredients in a sauce pan

 Place the cut-out cookies (the top portion) on a cooling rack.
 Dust with powdered sugar.